sankhaKarunasekara/blue-mahogany/src/pages/index.md

   title: Recent Work
   section_id: latest-projects
   component: PortfolioBlock
-  subtitle: An optional subtitle of the section
+  subtitle: Every project is a new story, yet some things stay the same.
+We pick a
+    dedicated set of tools for each one, for the best performance possible.
   layout_style: mosaic
-  num_projects_displayed: 6
+  num_projects_displayed: '4'
   view_all_text: View All
   view_all_url: portfolio/index.html
 - type: servicesblock